panosc-eu/search-api/doc/api-calls.md

 #### Returns

-An array of dataset JSON objects as defined in the data model, including child objects, e.g. Samples, Instrument, Files and Parameters
+An array of dataset JSON objects as defined in the data model, including child objects, e.g. Samples, Instrument and Parameters

 ```json